chaos-goat/persite/src/site/updates/updates.md

 tags: "sitestuff"
 ---

+- 2/24/24 - Blog post added, Atom and json feeds added, new game added to game recs (Roboquest), changes default font choice on the site to system fonts and messed with sizing a bit.
 - 1/7/24 - Updated the majority of the site to use semantic html, in prep for adding aria labels.
 - 1/1/24 - Blog added.
 - 12/15/23